 The second truth is: everybody wants to help.
 We all want do good in the world.
 We crave the chance to demonstrate our abilities.
-We wants to use our accumulated wealth and wisdom well.
+We want to make use of our accumulated wealth and wisdom.
 And we all want to be recognized, appreciated, and thanked.

 Here are six tips for asking for help, which allow people to accept your offer gladly and confidently:

-6 Be genuinely grateful, and generous in your recognition and thanks.
+6 Be genuinely grateful and generous in your recognition and thanks.
 But don’t overdo that either, enough is enough.

 At the end of my hitch-hiking trip I had a vision of a monk with a brass bowl going from door to door begging for alms.
-I thought, what a great job that monk has… asking for help and doling out karma in return.
-Then I put on more sunscreen, rolled over, and took a nap.
+I thought, what a great job that monk has.
+Soliciting help, and doling out karma in return.